November 2021

 December 2020

 Women should be provided with evidence-based information when considering options for contraception and pregnancy management.
 When counseling about health conditions and available treatments, healthcare practitioners should employ strategies that encourage the incorporation of informed patient preferences into a shared decision-making process with the patient.
-To optimize the health of women at risk of experiencing adverse ...
+To optimize the health of women ...
 Read more >

 August 2020